Azure/azure-iot-sdks/c/serializer/samples/devicetwin_configupdate/raspbian-raspberrypi3-c-devicetwin.md

 <a name="Introduction"></a>
 # Introduction

-**Description of the scenario**
-Your device on the field sends temperature and humidity telemetry data every 3 seconds.
+**Description of the scenario**: Your device on the field sends temperature and humidity telemetry data every 3 seconds.
 You are troubleshooting a temperature anomaly and want to receive the telemetry on a higher rate to detect if you are losing some data points, for example every 500 ms. In order to do this, you will have to issue a remote cloud to device command using device twin desired properties to request a change in the frequency rate of sending telemetry.

 Here is the multi-step process that helps you achieve this:
 1. Device sends telemetry data every 3000 ms. You have to connect to the device to start the app which sends telemetry.
 The 3000 ms is the default configured value using a Device Twin desired property called sendFrequency.
 2. Telemetry data and frequency could be observed in Device Explorer Twin on Data tab